Ashen Bandara

 Koralegedera Nadeeja Ashen Bandara (born 23 November 1998), known as Ashen Bandara, is a professional Sri Lankan cricketer who plays limited over internationals for Sri Lanka.
 He made his international debut for the Sri Lanka cricket team in March 2021.
+His fielding is exceptional and many times he has served as the substitute fielder for Sri Lanka cricket team.

 Domestic career

+Ashen Bandara started his cricket career at his school St. Aloysius' College, Galle.
 He made his Twenty20 debut for Galle Cricket Club in the 2015–16 Premier T20 Tournament on 6 January 2016.

 In December 2017, he was named in Sri Lanka's squad for the 2018 Under-19 Cricket World Cup.
 He made his first-class debut for Saracens Sports Club in the 2017–18 Premier League Tournament on 15 February 2018.
 He made his List A debut for Saracens Sports Club in the 2017–18 Premier Limited Overs Tournament on 14 March 2018.

 In March 2018, he was named in Galle's squad for the 2017–18 Super Four Provincial Tournament.
 The following month, he was also named in Galle's squad for the 2018 Super Provincial One Day Tournament.
 In August 2018, he was named in Colombo's squad the 2018 SLC T20 League.
 In March 2019, he was named in Dambulla's squad for the 2019 Super Provincial One Day Tournament.

 In January 2020, he scored a century for Saracens Sports Club in the 2019–20 SLC Twenty20 Tournament.
 In October 2020, he was drafted by the Dambulla Viiking for the inaugural edition of the Lanka Premier League.
 In August 2021, he was named in the SLC Blues team for the 2021 SLC Invitational T20 League tournament.
 In November 2021, he was selected to play for the Jaffna Kings following the players' draft for the 2021 Lanka Premier League.
 In July 2022, he was signed by the Kandy Falcons for the third edition of the Lanka Premier League.

+Having represented the Sri Lanka Police cricket team that won joint champion status in the 2023 Sri Lanka Cricket first-class competition, Bandara was appointed to the police service in the rank of inspector of police (IP).